innovationgarage/sakstig/README.md

 # Tests

 This repository uses the tests of ObjectPath to verify compatibility.
-To run the tests you need to clone ObjectPath:
+To run the tests you need to clone ObjectPath into a subdirectory of this repository:

     git clone git@github.com:adriank/ObjectPath.git
     pip install nose